CP violation in quasi-two-body $D\to VP$ decays and three-body $D$ decays mediated by vector resonances: Conclusions

 \item The consideration of SU(3)-breaking effects in the $V\!P$ sector is more subtle than the $P\!P$ case.
 It appears that SU(3) breaking can only occur in one of the topological tree amplitudes in each decay channel.
 We are able to account for the recent new measurements from BESIII except for $D^+\to K^+\ov K^{*0}$.
 For this, we need to wait for further experimental justification.

-\item We have included the flavor-singlet QCD-penguin contributions, which were missing in our previous studies, to calculate their effects on modes such as $D\to\pi\phi$ and $D\to \eta \phi$. \item We compare our approach with the FAT approach in detail.
+\item We have included the flavor-singlet QCD-penguin contributions, which were missing in our previous studies, to calculate their effects on modes such as $D\to\pi\phi$ and $D\to \eta \phi$.
+As shown in Table~\ref{tab:CPVP}, the inclusion of the singlet penguins in these decay modes results in nonzero $a_{\rm dir}$, albeit not to a level that can be easily measured experimentally.

+\item We compare our approach with the FAT approach in detail.
 The main difference lies in the treatment of the factorizable part of the penguin-exchange amplitude $\PE$ characterized by $A_3^f$ and the consideration of long-distance contribution to $\PE$ through final-state rescattering.
 In QCDF, $A_3^f$ is evaluated in terms of twist-2 and -3 light-cone distribution amplitudes and it does not have near cancellation with $\PE$ as claimed by the FAT analysis.

 \item For three-body $D$ decays, we show the Dalitz plot of \CP asymmetry distribution of $D^0\to K^+K^-\pi^0$ in the overlapped regions of $K^{*+}$ and $K^{*-}$ resonances and likewise for $D^0\to \pi^+\pi^-\pi^0$, $D^+\to K^+K_S\pi^0$ and $D_s^+\to K^0\pi^+\pi^0$.
 Regional asymmetry varies in magnitude and sign from region to region and can reach the percent level in certain invariant mass regions. \item We have considered finite-width corrections to the narrow width approximation for the $\rho(770)$ and $K^*(890)$ resonances.
 As an example of the implications, the PDG value of $(5.15\pm0.25)\times 10^{-3}$ for the branching fraction of $D^0\to \pi^+\rho^-$ should be corrected to $(5.75\pm0.28)\times 10^{-3}$.